B0neShAd0w/Capt-Cruncher/README.md

 # This command will prefix each result with the specified
 python Capt-Cruncher.py --input apple pear orange --prefix abc

-# This command will prefix, append and add the specified separator to each result and out to the specified file
+# This command will prefix, append, and add the specified separator to each result and output to a file called my_wordlist.txt
 python Capt-Cruncher.py --input apple pear orange --prefix abc --append 123! --separator - --output my_wordlist.txt
 ```